 As LTE's incumbency yields to 5G, it's important to understand how the two technologies compare.

-5G NR network architecture will diverge from LTE's tower-centric model somewhat because the higher frequencies in use require high quantities of smaller pole- and building-mounted nodes to get the network to users.
+5G NR network architecture diverges somewhat from LTE's tower-centric model because the higher frequencies in use require high quantities of smaller pole- and building-mounted nodes to get the network to users.
 While carrier mobile networks go through the rigors of updating their infrastructures for 5G NR, consumers and businesses can follow the progress at a number of websites.

 For private 5G NR deployments, Citizens Broadband Radio Service provides a compelling option.
-It's also worth noting that 5G networks need compatible clients to truly take advantage of the new technology's promise, and we are seeing ever more 5G client devices.
+It's also worth noting that 5G networks need compatible clients to truly take advantage of the new technology's promise, and more 5G client devices are being sold.
 Lastly, 5G NR continues to develop in phases, just as 4G/LTE did.
 So, not all 5G NR networks will be the same from a capability and capacity standpoint at any given time.

 5G NR brings advancements in cellular technologies not found in 4G.
 These advancements deliver impressive benefits and fulfill the ultimate goal of being ultrareliable.
-Some of the advancements are the following:
+Some of the advancements include the following:

 - Flexible numerology is a complex engineering concept that enables dynamic adaptation of time slots and subcarrier spacing to achieve low latency for applications that need it, as well as provide coexistence between LTE and NR where required.